Sunidhiwillow/Sunidhiwillow/README.md

 <p align="left">
 🎯 Goal: Transition into a Quant / ML Research role<br>
 📚 Currently diving deep into stochastic processes, time series & quantitative finance<br>
-👋 Exploring open source contributions and open to collaboration in NLP, Quant, and ML 🎲 Fun fact: I read a lot, wouldn’t mind a quiet life in the woods with books.
+👋 Exploring open source contributions and open to collaboration in NLP, Quant, and ML<br>
+🎲 Fun fact: I read a lot, wouldn’t mind a quiet life in the woods with books.
 </p>